ayo-codes/ChurchViews-Hapi/tasks.md

 - added  a test denomination and testdenominations-array to fixtures.js
 - created denomination-model-test.js
 - modified getDenominationById and deleteDenominationById in memStore and JsonStore
+- created mongo db directory
+- installed mongoose
+- created folder to store mongo files
+- created the user schema with mongoose
+- created user-mongo-store.js
+- added "mongo" option to db.init on server.js
+- added db details to .env file
+- created connect.js for mongo
+- imported the connect.js and user-mongo-store.js into db.js
+- created test-utils.js to manage mongo generated fields
+- updated user-model-tests with assertSubset
+- updated setup on user-model-tests so that testUsers array stores mongo generated fields